“Until the lion has its praise singer, the tale of the hunt will only be told by the hunter”

 Susan Richardson – Poetry Editor

 Susan is a Wales-based poet, performer and educator, whose third collection, skindancing, themed around human-animal metamorphosis and both our intimacy with, and alienation from, the wild and our animal selves, was published by Cinnamon Press in 2015.
 Her previous two collections, Creatures of the Intertidal Zone and Where the Air is Rarefied, focus on her own, and other human and non-human animals’, journeys through the increasingly fragile Arctic environment.

 Susan is currently poet-in-residence with both the Marine Conservation Society, writing poems and running workshops in response to their Thirty Threatened Species project, and the global animal welfare initiative, World Animal Day.
 Susan has performed at literary, environmental and science festivals throughout the UK, for organisations such as WWF, Friends of the Earth and the Centre for Human Animal Studies, on BBC 2, Radio 4 and at Universities both nationally and internationally.
 Her fourth collection of poetry, themed around endangered marine species, will be published in 2018.

 For further information, please visit her website.

-Stephen Rutt – Assistant Editor
+Stephen Rutt – Prose Editor